Graduate Orientation Guidebook

 Parking On Campus

-Registration and Classes
+- Registration & Classes

 Your Acceptance Packet

-If you have questions about which classes you should register for during your first semester, please consult with your assigned advisor.
+If you have questions about which classes you should register for during your first semester, please consult with your assigned academic advisor.
 Your advisor’s name is also in your acceptance packet.

 The college calendar provides important dates for you as a matriculated graduate student, including when you may register for classes, deadlines for withdrawing or dropping classes, and more.

-Specific information for graduate students on registering for classes can be found at the Registrar’s website.
-If you have difficulty with registration, please contact the Registrar's Office.
+Specific information for graduate students on registering for classes can be found at the registrar’s website.
+If you have difficulty with registration, please contact the registrar’s office.

 Buying Your Books